aporb/LocalTranscribe/docs/GITHUB_INTEGRATION.md

 After adding the secret, the next release workflow should automatically publish to PyPI.

-**Note:** The current release workflow (v2.0.2b3) may still fail because it was created before the PyPI token was configured.
-The next tag you create will use the configured token.
+**Note:** The release workflow is now configured with PyPI authentication.
+Creating a v3.0.0 tag will automatically publish to PyPI.

 ---